NHSDigital/fdp-react-design-system/docs/spc-refactor-roadmap.md

 - Trend visual gating is a UI‑only toggle via a `TrendVisualMode` enum (defaults Ungated); engine classification is unchanged and always side‑gated.
 - Governance preset added to Storybook for common configuration.
+- Engine‑owned visuals are the source of truth for colouring; the chart maps categories to CSS only and applies optional gradient smoothing for background fills.

 ## Recommended next steps